magentabusiness/magentabusiness.github.io/docs/user-guide/install/pe/cluster/azure-from-markeplace.md

 ---
 layout: docwithnav-pe
-title: Installing ThingsBoard PE from Azure Marketplace
+title: Installing IoT Hub from Azure Marketplace
-description: Installing ThingsBoard PE from Azure Marketplace
+description: Installing IoT Hub from Azure Marketplace

 ---

-This guide describes how to install ThingsBoard Professional Edition from Azure Marketplace.
+This guide describes how to install IoT Hub from Azure Marketplace.
 Using this guide you will install [BYOL](https://docs.microsoft.com/en-us/azure/marketplace/marketplace-faq-publisher-guide#pricing-and-payment) version of the product.
-Basically, you get the license directly from ThingsBoard, Inc, but purchase corresponding server instances and infrastructure from Azure.
+Basically, you get the license directly from IoT Hub, Inc, but purchase corresponding server instances and infrastructure from Azure.

 * TOC
 {:toc}